-- 89. (1) Any person who receives a compliance notice in terms of section 87 may object to the notice by making written representations to the Municipality within 30 days of the date of notification. - (2) After consideration of any objections or representations made in terms of subsection (1) and any other relevant information, the Municipality- - (a) may suspend, confirm, vary or withdraw the compliance notice or any part of the compliance notice; and - (b) must specify the period within which the person to whom the compliance notice is addressed must comply with any part of the compliance notice that is confirmed or varied.
+- 89. (1) Any person who receives a compliance notice in terms of section 87 may object to the notice by making written representations to the Municipality within 30 days of the date of notification. - (2) After consideration of any objections or representations made in terms of subsection (1) and any other relevant information, the Municipality- - (a) may suspend, confirm, vary or withdraw the compliance notice or any part of the compliance notice; and - (b) must specify the period within which the person to whom the compliance notice is addressed must comply with any part of the compliance notice that is confirmed or varied as contemplated in subsection (2)(a).